 Folegandros: 1 daily ferry.

-Samos: There is one daily service and the trip takes a bit less than four hours.
+Samos: There is one daily service, and the trip takes less than four hours.

-There are also ferries bound to the islands of Kimolos, Folegandros, Sifnos, Serifos, and the Small Cyclades, travel times are often related to connections, so trips can last quite long even when the distances to be covered are fairly short.
+There are also ferries bound to the islands of Kimolos, Folegandros, Sifnos, Serifos, and the Small Cyclades; travel times are often related to connections, so trips can last quite long even when the distances to be covered are pretty short.

 Ferries to the nearby island of Delos depart from the old port of Mykonos.